FailAcademy/learning/wdp-vancouver/_lessons/week-01/03-css3-rwd.md

 ## Learning Objectives

-- Distinguish the difference between CSS2 and CSS3.
+- Distinguish the differences between CSS2 and CSS3.
-- Explore other CSS3 features such as border radius, box shadow, gradients, opacity, and multiple backgrounds.
+- Explore other CSS3 features such as `border-radius`, `box-shadow`, gradients, and `opacity`.
 - Define "responsive web design" and its three components.
 - Distinguish between fixed, fluid, adaptive, responsive, and mobile-only websites.
 - Convert a fixed-width, desktop-sized website to be responsive (optimized for multiple breakpoints) using a mobile-first approach.